skypjack/entt/docs/md/core.md

   The tool is widely used within `EnTT`.
 Generating indices not sequentially would break an assumption and would likely lead to undesired behaviors.

-* A hash value associated with a given type:
+* The hash value associated with a given type:

   ```cpp
   auto hash = entt::type_hash<a_type>::value();